ajfisher/jsiot-explorer/2_info_radiator/gmail/README.md

 Derived from this [quickstart guide](https://developers.google.com/gmail/api/quickstart/nodejs).

 You will need to register a Gmail API.
-TO do this,
+To do this,
 [go to the Google  Developer's Console](https://console.developers.google.com/flows/enableapi?apiid=gmail) and register your app to get your various keys.

 * Select "Create New Project".
 * Choose OAuth and select "Create new client ID"